V7614-Tech/V7614-PyCalc/README.md

 Submit the file to your antivirus vendor’s false positive form to help whitelist it.
 Thank you for helping keep V7614 PyCalc safe and accessible to all users. 💙

-# Note to other people with a project name similar to PyCalc (and also for @Chill-Astro)
+# Note to other people with a project name similar to PyCalc

 V7614 PyCalc was originally called Python Calculator and I made it to try and master Python.
 Then I shortened it's name to PyCalc.
 Very recently I rebranded it again before the release on GitHub.
 Turns out the name was already used so I rebranded it.
 **V7614 PyCalc and Chill Astro's PyCalc are 2 seperate projects and none of us copied each other.
 I just had an idea while learning Python.**
 Hope this clears up some confusion with other PyCalc projects.
+- Yours truly, Vincent V7614

+---

 # V7614 PyCalc